Nov 15, 2023

 Loan basics to know

-Loan term - Your loan term is the period over which you will make repayments.
+- Repayment term: The repayment term of a loan is the number of months or years it will take for you to pay off your loan.
 Your loan’s principal, fees, and any interest will be split into payments over the course of the loan’s repayment term.

 - Principal: The principal is the amount you borrow before any fees or accrued interest are factored in.